AndrewRadev/gnugo.vim/README.md

    A B C D E F G H J K L M N O P Q R S T
 ```

 You play as black by default.
-To place a stone, position the cursor on an empty space (a "." or "+" character) and press the "<enter>" key.
+To place a stone, position the cursor on an empty space (a "." or "+" character) and press the `<enter>` key.
 You can also use the "x" and "o" keys for the same purpose, but note that these keys have different meanings in "manual" mode.
 Either way, while playing as black or white, the computer will automatically play the next move with the other color.

 You can also place a stone by providing its coordinates to the `:Play` command: